 The Community Impact Internships Program (CIIP) is a competitive, paid summer internship program that pairs JHU undergraduate students with nonprofit organizations and government agencies to work on community-identified projects.
 Participating interns attend an extensive orientation and work 35 hours a week for 8 weeks while participating in weekly reflection sessions with their fellow interns.
 Each participating student receives a salary of $4000.
-The dates for this year’s CIIP are May 29th – July 27th, 2013.

 The goal of this program is two-fold; to give JHU undergraduates an opportunity to be directly involved in a community in Baltimore City and to support the important work being done by nonprofits and government agencies.
 The CIIP is housed within the Center for Social Concern at the Johns Hopkins University.
 This program is made possible by a $1.25 million gift.

 For more information about the Community Impact Internships Program contact: Abby Neyenhouse, Assistant Director for Community and Nonprofit Internships, Phone: 410.516.4238, E-mail:firstname.lastname@example.org

-General Program Materials (click links for documents):
+General Program Materials (click links for document):